zcanann/zcanann.github.io/writings/memory_scanner/pointer_scanner.md

 }
 ```

-**Requirements & constraints**
+**Technical Requirements & Constraints**
-- Large processes (e.g., 16 GB+ RAM).
+- Support large processes (e.g., 16 GB+ RAM).
-- Large depths (e.g., 15+ pointer hops).
+- Support large depths (e.g., 15+ pointer hops).
+- When validating results, missing results are unacceptable.
+Note that validation may use **admissible heuristics**; it is acceptable to retain an invalid result, but unacceptable to discard a valid result.

+**Helpful Observations**
+- Scoring and ranking are unimportant for our use cases.
+Displaying results sorted by static module origin (e.g., `game.exe` vs `phys_x.dll`) and hop distance are sufficient.
-- Most process memory is zero; pointers are sparse but aggregated in structures, making naïve DFS/BFS intractable.
+- Most process memory is zero.
+Anecdotally, there are many games where 75% of the process memory bytes are `00`.
 - Many pointers are illusory (floats/garbage).
 Massive path collection up front is futile since validation prunes heavily.
-- Scoring and ranking are unimportant for our use cases.
-Displaying results sorted by static module origin (e.g., `game.exe` vs `phys_x.dll`) and hop distance are sufficient.
+- Pointers are often sparse but aggregated in structures.
+- Pointers refer to addresses *near* a thing (e.g., $\(\text{player} + 0x28\)$), which is atypical for classical graph problems, and contributes to the intractability of naive BFS and DFS.
 - Displaying *unvalidated* results is rarely helpful; initial sets are huge and noisy.
-- Pointers refer to addresses *near* a thing (e.g., \(\text{player} + 0x28\)), which is atypical for classical graph problems.

-**Validation workflow (common practice):** relaunch the program, rediscover \(T\), and check which collected structures still reach \(T\); prune the rest.
-Note that validation may use **admissible heuristics** (never prune valid results; ok to miss pruning some invalid ones).
+**Validation workflow (common practice):** relaunch the program, rediscover $\(T\)$, and check which collected structures still reach $\(T\)$; prune the rest.

 **Resiliency goal:** support paths like
 `World* -> Map<ENTITY_ID, Entity*> -> Player* -> Inventory* -> Map<ITEMID, ItemStack*> -> ItemStack* -> ItemCount`,